STÉPHANIE DE CELLES

 13.5.1 Application Fee

-There is a $103.50 (Canadian) application fee required with every application, payable to Concordia University by certified cheque, money order, MasterCard, Visa, American Express or debit card (Interac).
+There is an application fee required with every application, payable to Concordia University by certified cheque, money order, MasterCard, Visa, American Express or debit card (Interac).
 Applicants from outside Canada may pay this fee by international money order or draft drawn on a Canadian bank in Canadian funds.

 This application fee is not refundable under any circumstances, nor can it be used towards tuition.
 It is not transferable to a session other than that for which the student is applying.

 September is the normal point of entry to full-time and part-time studies.
 Entry in January is limited to certain programs.
 Students should refer to the admissions information within the relevant Faculty section on the Concordia website.

 March 1 and November 1 are the application deadline dates normally set for the fall and winter terms respectively.
 However, candidates are encouraged to submit their applications well before the start of term to allow sufficient time for evaluation and notification.
 Candidates applying from outside of Canada should submit their applications by February 1 for September entry and September 1 for January entry.